 There is an entrance fee to the London Book Fair.
 Follow this link to purchase your ticket.
-There is no charge for the bookcareers.com Clinic, which is supported by The Publishers Association but you will need to register.
-We are both who are committed to careers within the industry.
-We had a limited number of free London Book Fair tickets for those who are not able to access one from elsewhere.
+There is no charge for the bookcareers.com Careers Clinic, which is supported by The Publishers Association but you will need to register.
+We are both organisations who are committed to careers within the industry.
+We have a limited number of free London Book Fair tickets for those who are not able to access one from elsewhere.
 To apply, email us about your situation at bookcareers dot com.

 Who will be advising?

-At time of writing we have 10 Human Resources departments drawn from across the industry and 3 Recruitment Consultants.
-The Human Resources departments include Bloomsbury Publishing, Hachette, and Penguin Random House.
-Recruitment Consultants include Atwood Tate, Inspired Selection, and Redwood Recruitment.
-Please note we cannot guarantee that any particular advisor or consultant will be free to see you.
+At time of writing we have 8 Human Resources departments drawn from across the industry and 3 Recruitment Consultants.
+Recruitment Consultants include: Atwood Tate, Inspired Selection, and Redwood Recruitment.
+Please note we cannot guarantee that any particular adviser or consultant will be free to see you.
 Suzanne Collier of bookcareers.com will also be around to give qualified careers guidance.

 Will I be offered a job at the London Book Fair?

-No, but we will advertise any job vacancies that are known to us in the Careers Clinic on the bookcareers website on the Monday after the London Book Fair. there will be job vacancies advertised on our noticeboard at the bookcareers.com clinic.
+No, but we will advertise any job vacancies that are known to us in the Careers Clinic on the bookcareers website on the Monday after the London Book Fair.
 If you want to know how to use the London Book Fair if you are looking for a job, please read this.